Creating Articles automatically from Ticket comments with DevRev Snap-in

 Manifest Configuration

-In the manifest, we define three components: event sources, functions, and automations.
-We subscribe to the work_updated event in event_sources and link events to functions in automations.
-Stage determination is done in the function code.
+In the manifest, we define three elements: event sources, functions, and automations.
+We subscribe to the work_updated event in event_sources and connect events with functions in automations.
+Stage determination is performed in the function code.

 manifest.yaml